mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 With Bellis' help, python code was created to analyze the .csv file created.
 Looking at the [Newton-Cotes Formulas](https://en.wikipedia.org/wiki/Newton%E2%80%93Cotes_formulas) to get an idea on how to start integrating the data to get velocity and position from acceleration.

+Created code that tried to integrate data.
+Will find easier way to do so with Python.

+Seeing if using the "WAIT_TO_SERIAL" call that would start the setup can be used to close the file manually in order to remove the SD card using [sample code from this forum](http://forum.arduino.cc/index.php?topic=43860.0) to have the call react to the input and [this one](https://stackoverflow.com/questions/23096366/how-to-stop-a-loop-arduino) to exit the loop.
+Bellis was able to help rearrange the code to make it actually work.

 Things we learned.